Xiangshan Jingang Temple

 Xiangshan Jingang Temple Introduction

-Located in Dinglan, the Xiangshan Jingang Temple is named after the geographical formation resembling an elephant on Xiang Mountain.
-The main deity worshipped here is Guanyin (Avalokiteshvara).
-In China, the worship of Guanyin began in the first century BC with the introduction of Buddhism and spread to Korea and Japan in the mid-seventh century.
-The Guanyin faith also reached Tibet in the seventh century, primarily represented as the four-armed Guanyin, with the Dalai Lama considered its incarnation.
-Before the Song Dynasty, Guanyin was typically depicted as male; for example, in the Flower Adornment Sutra, Guanyin is described as a valiant man, and the Compassionate Sutra refers to a good man.
-Later, in response to the wishes of many devotees, Guanyin transformed into a female image, embodying maternal love and compassion to save beings.
-[Source: Jinsai Township Office]
+Situated in Dinglan, the Xiangshan Jingang Temple is named after the geographic shape resembling an elephant.
+The main deity worshiped here is Guanyin Bodhisattva.
+The worship of Guanyin Bodhisattva in China began in the 1st century BC with the introduction of Buddhism and spread to Korea and Japan in the mid-7th century.
+The faith in Guanyin Bodhisattva also reached Tibet in the 7th century, primarily as the four-armed Guanyin, with the Dalai Lama regarded as its incarnation.
+Before the Song Dynasty, Guanyin Bodhisattva was depicted as a male figure; the Avatamsaka Sutra describes Guanyin as a courageous man, while the Saddharma Pundarika Sutra refers to him as a good man.
+Later, in response to the requests of many devotees, Guanyin transformed into a female figure, embodying maternal love and compassion to guide and save sentient beings.
+[Source: Jinsha Township Office]